python/cpython/Doc/library/idle.rst

 If the attempt to make the socket connection fails, Idle will notify you.
-Such failures are sometimes transient, but if persistent, the problem may be either a firewall blocking the connecton or misconfiguration of a particular system.
+Such failures are sometimes transient, but if persistent, the problem may be either a firewall blocking the connection or misconfiguration of a particular system.
 Until the problem is fixed, one can run Idle with the -n command line switch.